 Each member of our compensation committee satisfies current NYSE independence standards, is a "non-employee director" as that term is defined in Rule 16b-3 under the Securities Exchange Act of 1934, and is an "outside director" as that term is used in Section 162(m) of the Internal Revenue Code.
-The compensation committee met eight times in 2014.
+The compensation committee met nine times in 2016.
+Effective upon the election of directors at the 2017 Annual Meeting of Shareholders, our compensation committee will consist of Rainer Gawlick, Archie C. Black and Sujeet Chand.